SCHUNK-SE-Co-KG/schunk_egu_egk_gripper/README.md

 b) Within your custom executable, coupled with a (multithreaded-)executor.

-If you prefer starting the node in your main function, ensure that you include "schunk_gripper_driver" in the cmake target_link_libraries.
-Additionally, always specify the IP address, setting the parameter overrides for "IP" to your designated IP.
-Alternatively, create the "SchunkGripperNode"-Component and utilize the "reconnect" service, specifying your IP.
+If you prefer starting the node in your main function, ensure that you include `Schunk::schunk_egu_egk_gripper_driver` in CMake's `target_link_libraries()`.
+Additionally, always specify the IP address, setting the parameter overrides "IP" to your designated IP.
+Alternatively, create the `SchunkGripperNode`-Component and utilize the `reconnect` service, specifying your IP.

 ## Actions
 All functionalities of the gripper, including movement, are treated as actions.
 This implies that when gripping, moving, or releasing a workpiece, you need to send a goal and can receive a result or feedback.
 Releasing a workpiece is the only action where you send an empty goal: